 Yosemite V2 design has defined the debug port on the front panel to ensure the accessibility.
-Meanwhile the remote debug capability is a feature that is useful in the fleet so that we can dump the error log once the system fails without the need for operator intervention.
+Meanwhile the remote debug capability is a feature that is useful in the fleet so that we can dump the error log once the system fails without the need to have the operator to be personally there.

-GPv2 is designed with a common clock topology.
-The host CPU will provide the clock to all modules through a clock buffer on GPv2 card.
-PM8545 PCIE switch provides PCIE clock to all M.2 connectors.
-The M.2 module will only use the clock from the primary side.
+In GPv2 we design with common clock topology.
+The host CPU will provide the clock to all the M.2 modules through a clock buffer on GPv2 card.
+PM8535 PCIE switch provide PCIE clock to all M.2 connectors.